msaarthak/ALPR-KNN/README.md

 This project was performed using the code in this repo:- https://github.com/MicrocontrollersAndMore/OpenCV_3_License_Plate_Recognition_Cpp
  We used C++ and Visual Studio to perform ALPR using KNN.

+The file ReportCV.pdf contains the results that we obtained to an extended data set.